cparnin/AppSec-Gym/README.md

 ```
 appsec-gym/
-├── cli/           # Node.js CLI application (main package)
+├── cli/           # Node.js CLI application
-├── challenges/    # Vulnerability challenges (community contributions welcome!)
+│   ├── src/       # Core application code
-├── web/          # Optional web interface (future)
+│   ├── tests/     # Test suite
-├── docs/         # Documentation and guides
+│   └── configs/   # ESLint security configurations
 └── README.md      # You are here
 ```

-**Note**: The main application is in the `cli/` directory with its own package.json and dependencies.
+The main application is in the `cli/` directory with its own package.json and dependencies.

 ## License